-- 21. (1) Except as otherwise expressly provided in this Act, no person may carry on any type of insurance business or reinsurance business in, or from Trinidad and Tobago unless that person is a company that is registered under the Companies Act and this Part, as an insurer. - (2) An insurer shall only carry on the classes and types of insurance business for which it is registered under this Part.
+21. (1) Except as otherwise expressly provided in this Restrictions on Act, no person may carry on any type of insurance business business or reinsurance business in, or from Trinidad and Tobago unless that person is a company that is registered under the Companies Act and this Part, as an insurer.

-- (3) A person other than an insurer shall not - (a) describe himself as an insurer; or - (b) so hold himself out as to indicate or be reasonably understood to indicate that he is an insurer. - (4) No person other than an insurer, agency or brokerage shall trade or carry on any business or undertaking under any name or title, in any language, which includes the words "insurance", "assurance", "indemnity", "guarantee", "underwriting", "reinsurance", "surety", "casualty", or any of their derivatives, or any other expression which connotes, or is intended to connote, insurance business. - (5) Notwithstanding subsection (1), a foreign company which does not have an established place of business in Trinidad and Tobago may, without being registered under this Part, carry on insurance business in Trinidad and Tobago if its activities relate only to the acceptance of reinsurance ceded by an insurer. - (6) Where the Central Bank has reasonable grounds to believe that a person is carrying on any aspect of insurance business without being registered under this Act, it may - (a) require information from, inquire into, and examine the affairs of that person, and it may take any action that the Central Bank sees fit to ensure that the person discontinue the activity; and - (b) apply for an ex parte order of a Judge of the High Court, authorizing the Inspector or any person authorized in writing by the Central Bank or any designated member of staff of the Central Bank to enter into the premises where it is suspected that such insurance business is being carried on, to determine whether there is compliance with this Act. - (7) Where the Central Bank obtains an ex parte order under subsection (6)(b), the Inspector, or any person authorized in writing by the Central Bank or any designated member of staff of the Central Bank shall enter the premises and examine any books, records, accounts, vouchers, minutes of meetings and other documents, including documents stored in electronic form and take any copies of such documents. - (8) Where an examination has been conducted under subsection (7) and the Central Bank is satisfied that the provisions of this Act are being contravened, the Central Bank may seek injunctive relief under section 156.
+- (2) An insurer shall only carry on the classes and types of insurance business for which it is registered under this Part. - (3) A person other than an insurer shall not- - (a) describe himself as an insurer; or - (b) so hold himself out as to indicate or be reasonably understood to indicate that he is an insurer. - (4) No person other than an insurer, agency or brokerage shall trade or carry on any business or undertaking under any name or title, in any language, which includes the words "insurance", "assurance", "underwriting", "indemnity", "quarantee", "reinsurance", "surety", "casualty", or any of their derivatives, or any other expression which connotes, or is intended to connote, insurance business. - (5) Notwithstanding subsection (1), a foreign company which does not have an established place of business in Trinidad and Tobago may, without being registered under this Part, carry on insurance business in Trinidad and Tobago if its activities in Trinidad and Tobago relate only to the acceptance of reinsurance ceded by an insurer. - (6) Where the Central Bank has reasonable grounds to believe that a person is carrying on any aspect of insurance business without being registered under this Act, it may- - (a) require information from, inquire into, and examine the affairs of that person, and it may take any action that the Central Bank sees fit to ensure that the discontinue the activity; and